JamesJWarner/data-analytics-power-bi-report111/README.md

 - Country
 - Country Region

-## Building the Customer Details Page
+## The Customer Details Page
+The purpose of this page is provide an in-depth look at which Customers from all stores are spending the most, with the option to filter by time-frame and region.

 **Headline Card Visuals:** Two visuals at the top of the page to highlight important information in an easily digestible format.